Where to Stay in Costa Rica First Time: 16 Best Areas

 Stay In San Jose If you are on a layover or a short stop; you are a first-time tourist; you want to stay in Costa Rica’s capital city; you want to stay near San Jose International Airport;

-luxury ($$$): Barceló San José This 5-star modern hotel is located in a quiet area of San José, offers an outdoor pool, tennis court, 3 restaurants, an on-site bar, a spa with a fitness center, hot tub, a shuttle to and from the airport which must be booked 24 hours in advance.
-It provides air-conditioned rooms with carpeted floors, flat-screen TV, views of the city or mountains, and a coffee-maker and minibar.
+luxury ($$$): Barceló San José This 5-star modern hotel is located in a quiet area of San José, offers an outdoor pool, tennis court, 3 restaurants, an on-site bar, a shuttle to and from the airport.
+It has air-conditioned rooms with views of the city or mountains.

-mid-range ($$): Auténtico Hotel This 4-star hotel features elegant and simple rooms with air conditioning, a cable TV, a coffee machine, a private bathroom with a hairdryer, and free toiletries.
-Close proximity to Costa Rican Art Museum, Metropolitan Cathedral, National Theater of Costa Rica, Pre-Colombian Gold Museum, and Juan Santamaría International Airport.
+mid-range ($$): Auténtico Hotel This 4-star hotel features elegant and simple rooms.
+Close to Costa Rican Art Museum, Metropolitan Cathedral, National Theater of Costa Rica, Pre-Colombian Gold Museum, and Juan Santamaría International Airport.

 budget ($): Fleur de Lys This 3-star hotel has a terrace, gardens, buffet breakfast, a restaurant, and free wifi.
-The rooms are decorated with local artwork, a cable TV, free WiFi, and a private bathroom.
+The rooms are decorated with local artwork and a private bathroom.

 🔍MORE HOTEL DEALS IN SAN JOSE